The Orioles: Early years

 Around 1947, Sonny Til sang regularly in amateur shows at the Avenue Cafe in Baltimore, where he met Nelson, Sharp and Gaither.
 They decided to form a group, calling themselves The Vibra-Naires, and aspiring songwriter Deborah Chessler became their manager.
 In April 1948 the group appeared on the Arthur Godfrey radio talent show in New York City, with Richard Williams as bass singer, but he was then replaced by Johnny Reed.

 The group won a recording deal with the "It's A Natural" record label, a subsidiary of Jubilee Records, and changed their name to The Orioles in honor of the state bird of Maryland and in emulation of another popular group, The Ravens.
 In July 1948, they recorded Chessler's song "It's Too Soon to Know", with Sonny Til taking lead vocals.
-The record reportedly sold 30,000 copies in its first week, rising to #1 on the national R&B charts in November 1948, and leading to cover versions by artists such as the Ravens, Ella Fitzgerald and Dinah Washington.
-It was also one of the first "race" songs to cross over into mainstream markets, reaching # 13 on the pop charts.
+The record reportedly sold 30,000 copies in its first week, rising to number one on the national R&B chart in November 1948, and leading to cover versions by artists such as the Ravens, Ella Fitzgerald and Dinah Washington.
+It was also one of the first "race" songs to cross over into mainstream markets, reaching number 13 on the pop chart.

 The Orioles then began touring widely, and started recording for the Jubilee label.
-Their next smash hit was "Tell Me So" in 1949, which again reached # 1 in the R&B chart but this time failed to cross to the pop charts.
+Their next smash hit was "Tell Me So" in 1949, which again reached number one in the R&B chart but this time failed to cross to the pop chart.
 Other hits included "Forgive And Forget" and "Lonely Christmas".

 In performance, The Orioles were a phenomenon, with girls in the audiences screaming, fainting, and attempting to reach their idol Sonny Til in particular.
 They differed from groups like the Mills Brothers and the Delta Rhythm Boys in that they made vocal music with limited orchestration and accompanied only with the guitar of Tommy Gaither and the bass Johnny Reed.
 From 1948 to 1954, they cut over 120 sides for the Natural and Jubilee labels.
 By late 1950 they were major stars, although their supply of hit records had dried up.